stefanodipierro/django-nextjs-blog/memory-bank/progress.md

 1. A featured posts section at the top showcasing important content
 2. A responsive grid layout for regular posts
 3. Infinite scroll functionality for loading additional posts as the user scrolls
+4. Category filtering with a horizontal tab navbar
-4. Error handling for API failures
+5. Error handling for API failures
-5. Loading states for improved user experience
+6. Loading states for improved user experience
-6. Dark mode compatibility throughout all components
+7. Dark mode compatibility throughout all components

 The data fetching is handled via server-side rendering for initial load and client-side fetching for subsequent data, providing optimal performance and SEO benefits.